 ▼ Partial match.
-If the student's SSN is in the NSLDS database, but the first name or date of birth don't match what the student reported, no financial aid history will be reported and the output document will have an NSLDS match flag of "7" and a C code.
+If the student's SSN is in the NSLDS database but the first name or date of birth don't match what the student reported, no financial aid history will be reported and the output document will have an NSLDS match flag of "7" and a C code.
 There will also be a comment explaining why the financial aid history isn't given and directing the student to work with the school to resolve any discrepancies.
 A partial match requires resolution; otherwise you won't have information from the Department on defaults and overpayments.
 If the student originally reported incorrect identifying information, you can have her submit correct information, which will be sent through the match again.

-If you determine the student did not submit incorrect identifying information, you can contact the NSLDS Customer Support Center (CSC) directly at (800) 999-8219.
-The CSC staff will help you determine the identifiers with the SSN in the NSLDS database.
+If the student did not submit incorrect identifying information, you can call the NSLDS customer support center (see sidebar), for help with determining the identifiers with the SSN in the NSLDS database.
 If you discover the discrepancy is due to the student misreporting the name or date of birth on the FAFSA, you should have the student make a correction.
 However, you may use the NSLDS record to determine the student's eligibility; you don't need to wait for the corrected data to be reported.

 If you find that the financial aid history associated with the student's SSN doesn't belong to the student, you should assume that the student has no relevant financial aid information.
 You may request that the data in NSLDS be corrected by providing relevant supporting documents.
 NSLDS will work with the previous data providers to correct the identifiers.
-You aren't required to request a correction (see Dear Colleague Letter GEN-96-13 for further discussion), however, doing so will prevent the same FAFSA response in subsequent award years.
+You aren't required to request a correction; however, doing so will prevent the same FAFSA response in subsequent award years.

 - ▼ Student not in database.
 If a match with NSLDS is completed but there's no information on the student in the database, the output document will comment that the student's SSN is not associated with any financial aid history.
 You can assume this is correct unless you have conflicting information.
-If a loan history should exist, help the student by contacting the lender/servicer (for FFEL) or the Direct Loan Servicing Center. - ▼ No relevant history.
-If a student's SSN matches a record in the NSLDS database but there's no relevant financial aid history to report, no information will be on the output document.
-For example, if the only data for a student was about a Pell grant received in the previous award year, that would not be reported because it isn't needed to determine the student's aid eligibility for the current award year.
+If you believe NSLDS should show a loan history, help the student by contacting the appropriate loan servicer or, for FFEL, guaranty agency. - ▼ No relevant history.
+If a student's SSN matches a record in the NSLDS database but there's no relevant financial aid history to report, no information will be on the output document, because it isn't needed to determine the student's aid eligibility for the current award year (conversely, if a student has relevant prior data, for example a prior Pell award, that will appear on the SAR/ISIR).
 The SAR and ISIR will have a comment that the student's record was matched with NSLDS but no information was found to print on the NSLDS page. - ▼ Processing problem.
 If there was a problem with the match, the SAR and ISIR won't include financial aid history information.
-The output document will have a C code and a comment explaining that the CPS couldn't determine whether the student has loans in default and will direct the student to contact the financial aid administrator.
+The output document will have a C code and a comment explaining that the CPS couldn't determine whether the student has loans in default and will direct her to contact the financial aid administrator.
 You must get the student's financial aid history before disbursing aid.
-If the student has to make corrections of any kind, the FAFSA information will go through the match again when the corrections are submitted, and you can use the results of that match to determine the student's eligibility.
+If she has to make corrections of any kind, her information will go through the match again when the corrections are submitted, and you can use the results of that match to determine her eligibility.